eitsupi/neo-r-polars/README.md

   the query).

 This `polars` R package provides the R bindings for Polars.
-It can be used to process Polars DataFrames and LazyFrames, convert objects between Polars and R, and can be integrated with other common R packages.
+It can be used to process Polars DataFrames and other data structures, convert objects between Polars and R, and can be integrated with other common R packages.

 To learn more, read the [online